-Students are solely responsible for adhering to the DHCON policies and procedures set forth in the a.
-Program Warnings

-Nursing Student Guide and to all conditions identified in any communication from the DHCON.
-Failure to comply may result in probation or dismissal.
+Students are solely responsible for adhering to the Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON) policies and procedures set forth in the Nursing Student Guide and to all conditions identified in any communication from the DHCON.
+Failure to comply may result in nursing programmatic academic probation or dismissal.